 Colour in the built environment has the capacity to add a sense of joy and happiness.
-In light of this, I’m excited about participating in the panel discussion ‘The Architecture of Happiness’.
-This Architecture Hub panel discussion will be held at the Sherman Centre for Culture and Ideas on Saturday 19 October 2019.
+In light of this, I was honoured to participate in the panel discussion ‘The Architecture of Happiness’.
+This Architecture Hub panel discussion was held at the Sherman Centre for Culture and Ideas on Saturday 19 October 2019.

 SCCI’s Architecture Hub is an annual event.
 Bringing together different perspectives and creative ideas, discussions are lively and insightful.

-At the 2019 SCCI ‘The Architecture of Human Happiness’ hub, the session’s moderator is Prof Cameron Bruhn.
-I’ll be joined on the panel by Adam Haddow (SJB) and George Livissianis.
+At the 2019 SCCI ‘The Architecture of Human Happiness’ hub, the session’s moderator was Prof Cameron Bruhn.
+Also on the panel was Adam Haddow (SJB) and George Livissianis.

 SCCI is located at 20 Goodhope Street, Paddington, Sydney.
 It’s a unique, event-based cultural enterprise that has enhanced architecture and fashion discourse.
 As such, SCCI provides a platform for the exchange of ideas within the broader framework of culture.